 The Climate Change agreement signed by world leaders in Paris at COP21 in December 2015 is a landmark agreement to cap carbon emissions in order to keep global temperature rise below 2° Celsius by the end of the century.
-CEFIC and Petrochemicals Europe support this agreement but urge policy-makers to reform the EU ETS in a fair and sustainable way.
+CEFIC and Petrochemicals Europe support this agreement (and the implementation deals struck at the successive conferences including COP24 in Katowice (Poland) in December 2018) but urge policy-makers to define a robust transformation pathway that secures investments in Europe.

 Cefic and Petrochemicals Europe congratulate world leaders for the signature of the Paris agreement.
 The European (petro-) chemicals industry contributes to reaching its goal by reducing continuously its own GHG emissions and by enabling other industries to become greener.

 The European chemicals industry has a strong record of cutting its GHG emissions.
 The European chemicals industry has decoupled decouple its GHG emissions from production growth.
 From 1990 to 2016, it reduced its GHG emission by 60,5% while increasing its production by 85%.
 Furthermore, the European (petro-) chemical industry is the key enabler industry to allow other industries to reduce their proper carbon footprint.
 Products derived from petrochemicals also enable downstream users to innovate in low-carbon technologies such as windmills, solar panels, insulation materials and electric cars.

 The EC long-term strategy for 2050 requires technological innovations (change of feedstock, application of CCS and CCU technologies and increased recycling) to cut GHG emissions in the chemical industry.
 Cefic considers that this means that the chemical sector needs access to significant amounts of affordable low carbon electricity, access to a modern infrastructure and financial mechanisms to support innovation.